Olympus MC-14 teleconverter for Micro 4/3

 It is often available, on eBay, at significantly lower prices than elsewhere.
 The key factor is that by ordering these lower-priced items you get the teleconverter and its manual, but no box and no warranty certificate.
 These relatively cheap MC-14s were originally packaged as parts of a lens kit or special-offer set, then the sets were broken apart for selling the items separately.
 If you find a 40-150 mm or 300 mm kit that contains the MC-14, you might get a comparable discount.

 The MC-14 is an optically and mechanically excellent 1.4x teleconverter for the Olympus 40-150 mm f/2.8 and 300 mm f/4.
 It is surprisingly expensive for a teleconverter.
-Results with the 300 mm are too good to pass up, but just acceptable with the 40-150.
+Results with the 300 mm are too good to pass up on a 16 Mpixel camera, but not so useful on a 20 Mpixel camera, and not really recommended with the 40-150 mm.